Summer Solstice – Celebration of the Sun

 It can be on your home altar or in the garden under the bright Sun.
-Gather sun coloured flower petals, herbs, stones and crystals and make a circular pattern as an offering to the earth, while you pray for abundance, healing, peace or manifestation.
+Gather sun-colored flower petals, herbs, stones, and crystals and make a circular pattern as an offering to the earth, while you pray for abundance, healing, peace or manifestation.

 Visit a sacred site

-Since the dawning of time our ancestors have celebrated seasonal cycles with ritual and celebration.
-They created ancient sites astronomically aligned with the procession of the Solstices and Equinoxes, to honour our natural connection to the Sun, which provides sustenance and is the source life and light.
+Since the dawning of time, our ancestors have celebrated seasonal cycles with ritual and celebration.
+They created ancient sites astronomically aligned with the procession of the Solstices and Equinoxes, to honor our natural connection to the Sun, which provides sustenance and is the source life and light.

 Whatever you do on this day, Midsummer is a perfect opportunity to enjoy the largest day of the year by spending time outside and absorbing father Sun’s healing energy.

 May the Light be above, below and within us all!